-NotORM is a PHP library for simple reading data from the database.
+NotORM is a PHP library for simple working with data in the database.
 The most interesting feature is a very easy work with table relationships.
 The overall performance is also very important and NotORM can actually run faster than a native driver.
 NotORM for databases is like SimpleXML for XML documents.

 NotORM provides a very intuitive API.
 Examples are showing the API on a simple database that is included in the download.